radiantlogic-v8/documentation-new/r1-saas/sys-admin-guide/security.md

 ### NTLM
 <!--
 SASL binding via GSSAPI/GSS-SPNEGO will attempt to use Kerberos by default.
 You have the option to use NTLM in conjunction with Kerberos, or not at all (based on your company security policy).
 If used in conjunction with Kerberos, it applies as a backup protocol to be used if there is a problem with Kerberos authentication.
 If enabled, the NTLM protocol is used if one of the systems involved in authentication cannot use Kerberos authentication, is configured improperly, or if the client application does not provide sufficient information to use Kerberos.
 If NTLM is not enabled, and there is a problem with the Kerberos authentication, the bind (using GSSAPI/GSS-SPNEGO) to RadiantOne fails.
-Also,--> By using NTLM, RadiantOne is able to support cross-domain authentication.
+Also, By using NTLM, RadiantOne is able to support cross-domain authentication.
 This means, that a user that is not logged into the same domain that RadiantOne is a member of (or a domain that is trusted by the RadiantOne domain) can still access RadiantOne and benefit from NTLM for authentication.
 RadiantOne supports NTLM v2.

 Like all challenge-response protocols, the password is not sent over the protocol but the challenge instead.
 Since NTLM relies on the domain controller to authenticate its users, RadiantOne needs to know on which domain controller the challenge is generated before sending the challenge back to the user.
 This information can typically be retrieved from user’s request.
 If the domain information is not passed, RadiantOne takes the default one to generate the challenge.
 The first domain listed in the NT Domain parameter is the default one.
 The diagram below depicts the architecture and process flows.